Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/static-playlist-website-with-nextjs-and-prisma.md

 ## Creating the individual playlist pages

-Once we have our index file setup, we can go ahead and move to the individual pages.
+Once we have our index file setup, we can move to the individual pages.

 We created links to these pages as `playlist/[id]`, so that's what we'll have to make.